githubEdit

 Permission Errors

-This means the service account doesn't have the necessary permissions.
+The service account lacks necessary permissions.

 Check Your RBAC Configuration